PrashanthAdurugatla/spring-boot-application/README.md

-# springMVC-rest-api
+# spring-boot-application

-Create a simple Spring MVC rest-api example using Maven and Annotations
+An end to end Spring Boot Application which has RESTful api's